rimanz/rimanz/README.md

 This is Riman.
 About a deaced before I had an interest in coding.
 Not a serious one.
 I just wanted to try a bit as I was younger and like other other younger kids I had enough time and energy for a side hustle.
 I tried coding for couple of years going nowhere.
 And then I left.

-After almost seven years later, I realized that, learning to code was one of the few great things my life encountered yet.
+Almost after seven years later, I realized that, learning to code was one of the few great things my life encountered yet.
 That's why I'm back again.

 --Riman Das.